whitneyburton/portfolios/students/1701-back/seth_moser/20170302_seth_moser_m1.markdown

 Feedback from partner projects.

 *   Knight Writer: Josh Thompson: "Seth.
 It was great fun to work with you on Night Writer.
 You were extremely helpful and patient working through TDD and refactoring with me, despite my late-in-the-game restart.
 Your easy-going disposition served us both well, and your comfort with Ruby methods was obvious.
 With a tiny adjustment to hashes instead of case statements, I think you’re on top of everything that’s been passed our way so far."

+*   Black Thursday: Craig Ness: "Seth, nice job on our final project of Mod 1!
+I was extremely impressed by your technical abilities and your speed of solving problems.
+You always seemed to have an idea of what direction you wanted to take, which it made it seem like we were never truly halted in our progress.
+Your approach to progamming avoids the pitfall of “analysis paralysis” because you are rarely hesitant to try something in your code, and I appreciated seeing this working style because it is unlike my own.
+Sometimes, however, this approach meant that you did a lot of your thinking in your text editor instead of taking the time to communicate your thoughts out loud.
+This sometimes left me wondering what you were attempting to do, and how I could contribute, so in this way, I think our communication lacked somewhat.
+I realized that in order to make my own contributions, I sometimes needed to work on my own at my own (admittedly slower) pace so that I could have time to work through what was happening conceptually in the project.
+Aside from that, and perhaps having a better git workflow, I thought we were able to work through this project without any major roadblocks.
+Finally, I thought your refactoring skills were also impressive, as you were able to shrink down a lot of methods using more advanced enumerables.
+Nice job once again, and good luck in Mod 2!"

 ### Job Prep